autocorr/radexgrid/README.rst

     $ git clone git://github.com/autocorr/radexgrid
     $ cd radexgrid

-Edit the ``radexgrid.cfg`` configuration file in the cloned directory or a copy as ``~/.radexgrid.cfg`` in your home directory with names or paths to the ``RADEX`` binaries and the directory name where the molecular datafiles are stored.
+Copy the ``radexgrid.cfg`` configuration file in the cloned directory to ``~/.radexgrid.cfg`` in your home directory with the names or paths to the ``RADEX`` binaries and the directory where the molecular datafiles are stored.

 .. code-block::